Wallis and Futuna Country Summary

 ---|---|

-Wallis and Futuna, as a French overseas collectivity, is subject to France's anti-corruption laws, including the "Loi Sapin II," which aims to enhance transparency and combat corruption among public officials.
-Despite these efforts, concerns remain regarding the enforcement of laws against foreign bribery, with the OECD noting insufficient progress in prosecuting such cases and a lack of clarity in legal definitions.
-Overall, while France has established a robust legal framework to address corruption, challenges persist in its implementation and the political landscape continues to raise questions about the integrity of public officials.
+Wallis and Futuna, as a French overseas collectivity, is subject to France's anti-corruption laws, including the "Loi Sapin II" which aims to enhance transparency and combat corruption.
+Despite these efforts, concerns remain regarding the effectiveness of enforcement, particularly in cases of foreign bribery, as the number of convictions remains low and certain legal frameworks hinder prosecution.
+France's commitment to anti-corruption is further complicated by political appointments of individuals with corruption allegations, raising questions about the integrity of public officials.

 Economy

-The investment climate in Wallis and Futuna is shaped by its status as a French overseas collectivity, which offers stability and access to French markets.
-However, the territory faces challenges such as limited infrastructure, a small market size, and a reliance on French government support, which can hinder significant foreign investment.
-Additionally, the presence of only one local bank limits financing options, highlighting the need for economic diversification to improve investment opportunities.
+The investment climate in Wallis and Futuna benefits from its status as a French overseas collectivity, which provides a stable legal framework and access to French markets.
+However, challenges such as reliance on subsidies, limited infrastructure, and the territory's small size and remote location may hinder large-scale investment opportunities.

 Buy Full Wallis and Futuna Report